paradedb/paradedb/pg_analytics/README.md

 ## How It Works

-`pg_analytics` is built on Apache Arrow, Parquet, and Datafusion — state-of-the-art libraries for a column-oriented memory format, column-oriented file format, and vectorized query execution, respectively.
+`pg_analytics` is built on Apache Arrow, Parquet, and Datafusion — state-of-the-art libraries for column-oriented memory formats, column-oriented file formats, and vectorized query execution, respectively.
 They are the building blocks of many modern analytical databases.

 ### Column-Oriented Format